 Stakeholder Day

+GYBN UK also attended Stakeholder Day.
 Stakeholder Day is organised by and for stakeholders, on the day prior to the start of the IPBES Plenary session (this year, it was on the 2nd February).
 Here, individuals and organisations get the latest information about the work of IPBES, discuss specific aspects of the Plenary session’s agenda, and network.
+We met with lots of organisations and connected with youth from around the world here too.

 GYBN UK Hosted Youth Parallel Events